DonTseTse/bash_commons/helpers.md

 Returns with status *0* if bash globbing is enabled.
 One typical usecase is to "protect" an instruction which relies on globbing:

 	is_globbing_enabled && command_which_requires_globbing
-Another is to check whether globbing needs to be turned off before an instruction where it is not desired
+Another is to check whether globbing needs to be turned off before an instruction where it is not desired:

 	is_globbing_enabled && set -f
 `set -f` disables bash globbing; it sets its `no_glob` option to true.
 To (re)enable globbing, use `set +f`